saifirehman/Drag-Drop/README.md

-# Drag-Drop Itwms in JS
+# Drag-Drop Itmes in JS